CrossTheRoadElec/Phoenix6-Examples/README.md

-# PhoenixPro-Examples
+# Phoenix6-Examples

-This repository contains examples of robot code utilizing WPILib and the Phoenix Pro API.
+This repository contains examples of robot code utilizing WPILib and the Phoenix 6 API.
 A list of the following examples is shown below:

 ## Basic API Examples